The Best Noodles For Pho – Essential Guide

 Although this noodles aren’t typically used in pho dishes, they remain delicious.

-It is common to see rice vermicelli in salad bowls, noodle rolls and cold salads but I’ve enjoyed it in many bowls of homemade pho whenever I’ve ran out of rice noodles that are flat.
+It is common to see rice vermicelli in salad bowls, noodle rolls and cold salads but I’ve enjoyed it in many bowls of homemade pho whenever I’ve ran out of flat rice noodles.

-I like them since they don’t require cooking them for a long time, just a couple of minutes and a tiny amount is enough.
+I like them since they don’t require lengthy cooking time, just a couple of minutes.

-Similar to flat rice noodles they’re not very flavorful by themselves This makes them ideal to be used in Pho.
-They’re white after drying and cooked.
+Similar to flat rice noodles they’re not very flavorful by themselves This makes them ideal to be used in pho.

 5. Banh Canh – Tapioca Noodles

-They have a distinct texture than other noodles on this list however they are an appealing alternative more chewy, firmer rice, the sweet potato.
+They have a distinct texture to other noodles on this list, and are an appealing alternative.

-Tapioca noodles tend to be slightly slender than the other types and can provide another layer of flavor to the pho you serve.
+Tapioca noodles tend to be slightly more slender than the other types and can provide another layer of flavor to the pho.
 They are usually made using tapioca flour in its pure form with water or a mix of rice flour and tapioca.

-In comparison to other kinds of noodles, they’re comparable to Japanese Udon noodles, and they are available in different sizes and thicknesses.
-I love the vermicelli type however, you can also find flat noodles as well as other varieties for those who want to be inventive.
+They’re comparable to Japanese Udon noodles, and they are available in different sizes and thicknesses.
+I love the vermicelli type, however, you can also find flat noodles as well as other varieties for those who want to be inventive.

 6. Ramen Noodles

-I believe it’s not a surprise to learn that noodles made of ramen are typically consumed in hot bowls of Ramen.
-But the texture and taste of ramen noodles is perfect accompaniment to the spicy broth of the perfect bowl of Pho.
+The texture and taste of ramen noodles is a perfect accompaniment to the spicy broth of the perfect bowl of pho.

-The pastas are made of salt, wheat, and water.
-They are more of a soft feel as compared to Italian wheat noodles.
+The noodles are made of salt, wheat, and water.
+They have more of a soft feel as compared to Italian wheat noodles.

 The majority of ramen noodles are made using wheat flour.
 However, there are now rice flour alternatives too if you’d like to give them a try or if you are unable to eat gluten/wheat.

-I like the squiggly, silky texture Ramen and the fact that they absorb flavor very well, which makes an excellent option to add to your bowl of Pho!
+I like the squiggly, silky texture Ramen and the fact that they absorb flavor very well.

 7. Mi – Egg Noodles